-Eight months after it fell short by one vote in the state House, North Carolina online sports betting is likely to take a major step toward legalization this week.
+Eight months after it fell short by one vote in the state House, NC sports betting is likely to take a major step toward legalization this week.

 North Carolina Rep. Jason Saine, who has been at the forefront of state politicians’ efforts to pass an online sports betting bill, told the Raleigh News & Observer last week that he expects a bill to be filed in the NC General Assembly in short order.